joshnuss/httpx/README.md

   def call(%{path: "/"}),
     do: %{code: 200, type: "text/plain", body: "OMG Y'ALL!!"}

-  # everything is a 404 response
+  # everything else is a 404 response
   def call(_),
-    do: %{code: 404, body: "oh dear, totally clueless"}
+    do: %{code: 404, body: "say what now?"}
 end
 ```